jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, this line would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 701
+>The average increase in cases for the last seven days is: 701.0
 >
->The last time the average cases per day were this high was Apr 26 2020: 61 days ago.
+>The last time cases per day were this high was Apr 25 2020: 62 days ago.
 >
->The seven day average then was 1317 cases.
+>The seven day average then was: 766 cases.
 >
 >
 >The lowest 7 day average reported cases per day in the last three weeks was on Jun 12 2020.
 >
 >This was 14 days ago.
-The average was 380 cases per day.
+The average was 381 cases per day.
 >
 >The current 7 day average case rate is an increase of 84.0 percent with respect to the minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

 ### Raw data
 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)